nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Wednesday 7-Dec-2022

+Skipping an authentication provider service for now, working with cookies takeaways:

+- Requests contains Cookies.
+Plural.
+- Response can have a Cookie set on it.
+Singular and one-at-a-time.
+- One a client or user has been identified, set a cookie with a reasonable maxAge option and ensure routes check for that cookie.
+- Utilize cookies to pass always-needed info (e.g. a user idenfication mechanism or other contextual info) to avoid prompting the user or accessing DB lookups repeatedly.
+- Don't store PII or application secrets in cookies.
+- Use redirects when cookies are empty/missing so that the proper path can set the cookie with the correct info.

 ## Tuesday 6-Dec-2022

 Auth0 struggles stole most of my day.
 There were a few other interruptions too, and that didn't help.
 Key takeaways: